Furderen216/SaladCLI_Plus/Salad CLI+/readme!.txt

 If you are reading this in Notepad or some other text editor and the following text does not show up correctly please make the window kinda bigger so it looks better.

+For a Better (and more up to date usually) online guide go to https://github.com/WalkxCode/SaladCLI_Plus#how-to-install-salad-cli

 _____________________________________________________________________________________________________

                    d8b                 d8b             d8b   d8,               d8b